Pabbiqo/pq-eraser-standalone/README.md

 ## Compatibility

 This tool has only been tested with Alree's B42 tools.
 I could not find a way to delete RoomDefs with a single click using Alree's tools.

+Big Thanks to Alree for all the Help he offered!